copygirl/WearableBackpacks/README.md

 ### Localization

-In the order of their [Pull Requests][PR] being submitted, here are the lovely people who provided their translation superpowers to make **WB** available in other languages:
+In the order of their [pull requests][PR] being submitted, here are the lovely people who provided their translation superpowers to make **WB** available in other languages:

 - **German** (de_DE): [Vexatos](https://github.com/Vexatos)